haleywarson/neighbor-chat-frontend/README.md

 ## General Info

 Neighbor Chat is a chat platform for sharing, helping, and connecting with neighbors on your block.
+Updated repo is over [here](https://github.com/haleywarson/neighbor-chat-frontend-final).

 The back end repo for this project can be found [here](https://github.com/haleywarson/neighbor-chat-backend).

 ## Status